About Me

 Lonely, Poor, and Eccentric

-Novel insights into the dynamics and formation history of giant planets.
+Survey-derived insights into the dynamics and formation history of giant planets.

 Rosenthal et al. 2024